consensusnetworks/casimir/README.md

 Casimir is a complete platform that allows users to monitor, move, and stake their assets while holding their own keys.
 With Casimir staking, users can easily and securely move funds in and out of decentralized staking pools that are operated by high-performing validators.

-## Status

-Casimir is an early work-in-progress – check out [our website](https://casimir.co) for more information about what we're building.
-See ongoing tasks on our [project board](https://github.com/orgs/consensusnetworks/projects/9/views/1).

-Also, feel free to join our [discord server](https://discord.com/invite/Vy2b3gSZx8) if you want to say hello and discuss the project.

 ## 💻 Development

 Get started contributing to Casimir's codebase.